zp4rker/sirah-journal/al-rahiq_al-makhtum/chapters/0001-location_and_nature_of_arab_tribes.md

 **Name:**	Location and Nature of Arab Tribes

-**Page Range:**	23 -> 31
+**Pages:**	23 -> 31

 ---

-Not only is it vital context to the life of nabī ﷺ, there is so many wisdoms behind Allāh's decision to send al-rasūl ﷺ to the Arabs such as the strategic (in multiple aspects) geographical location of the Arabian Peninsula.
+Not only is it vital context to the life of al-nabī ﷺ, there is so many wisdoms behind Allāh's decision to send al-rasūl ﷺ to the Arabs such as the strategic (in multiple aspects) geographical location of the Arabian Peninsula.